0xacx/chatGPT-shell-cli/README.md

 ### Manual Installation

-  If want to install it manually, all you have to do is:
+  If you want to install it manually, all you have to do is:

   - Download the `chatgpt.sh` file in a directory you want
   - Add the path of `chatgpt.sh` to your `$PATH`.
 You do that by adding this line to your shell profile: `export PATH=$PATH:/path/to/chatgpt.sh`